 Charles claims that his love for nature is in his blood, passed down from his much loved parents who both lived long lives and were married for 60 years.Charles had a pleasant childhood.
 He says, “It was good growing up in Lincoln Park.
-We had everything we needed in Blacktown, right there on Avenue D.”In his youth, on days when he wasn’t in school, he’d get up at 3:00 or 4:00 in the morning to catch the bus to pick fruit and vegetables.
+We had everything we needed in black town, right there on Avenue D.” On days when he wasn’t in school, he’d get up at 3:00 or 4:00 in the morning to catch the bus to pick fruit and vegetables.
 With the money he earned, he would buy tennis shoes (the name for sneakers at the time) and school clothes.
-He also spent a lot of time on the basketball court and played on his high school team.
-His nickname was Hawk because he could stay in the air for so long.
+He also spent a lot of time on the basketball court and played on the high school team.
+His nickname was ‘Hawk’ because he could stay in the air for so long.

-Charles and his future wife Gertrude were both students in Zanobia Jefferson’s art class at Lincoln Park Academy.
-But they didn’t formally meet until Gertrude witnessed Charles working in the fields.
+Charles and his future wife, Gertrude, were both students in Zanobia Jefferson’s art class at Lincoln Park Academy, but they didn’t formally meet until Gertrude witnessed Charles working in the fields.
 She was picking tomatoes and he was bagging them.
 She says that he was so big and strong that he could handle three to four bags in each hand.
 Each bag could be 40 pounds.
 She was most impressed.
 You could only get 10 cents for picking a bag of tomatoes, but you could get 5 cents for hauling one.
 If he carried eight bags at a time, he was making good money.
-Due to his athleticism, as an adult, Walker got a job working at the Lincoln Park Recreation Center in Fort Pierce as a Youth Supervisor.
+Due to his athleticism, Walker later got a job working as a Youth Supervisor at the Lincoln Park Recreation Center in Fort Pierce.
 He taught various sports as well as art.
-After thirteen years, he left this position to care for his aging parents and to spend time to painting.
+After thirteen years, he left this position to care for his aging parents and to spend time painting.

 Although Gertrude began painting earlier than Charles, he became known as the painter in the family.
 She became the St. Lucie Supervisor of Elections in 1980 and continues with her demanding career.
 The couple has four children and several grandchildren.

 There is a calm sweetness to Charles Walker’s character.
 Nature settles him and gives him pleasure.
-His paintings are like him: tranquil and accepting.
-This quiet acceptance comes from his parents’ strength, a community that nurtured him, and a deep and abiding love for what nature has to offer.
+His paintings are like him, tranquil and accepting.
+This quiet acceptance comes from his parents’ strength, a community that nurtured him, and a deep abiding love for what nature has to offer.
 He’s quick to say that he’s been blessed.